Member Engagement Is The Key to Renewal

 Marketing your existing members about your current resources is as important as recruiting new members.
 Associations often assume that their members know as much about their work as they do.
 This is empirically untrue.
-We did a project with the American Medical Association where we asked that question: what do members think that we do?
+We did a very successful project with the American Medical Association where we asked the question: what do members think that we do?

 Beyond the services and resources you offer, you can engage members in intangible things.
 Advocacy and volunteering are very engaging.
 Members want to be involved in grassroots activities for others, know more about that, and know what you’re doing to support it.
 They want to be a part of it in the world.

 It requires focus and committed investment in communicating that effectively.
-But associations that can do that see results in their member engagement and renewal.
+However associations that can do that see results in their member engagement and renewal.

 Acquiring new members is expensive.
-It generally costs about one year’s dues to acquire a new member, while it’s much cheaper to renew an existing member.
+It generally costs about one year’s dues to acquire a new member, while renewing an existing member is much cheaper.
 Highly engaged members cost almost nothing to renew.
 They renew themselves.

 New members don’t renew very well.
 Only about half of them will stick around for the second year.
-That investment you made to recruit about half of the new member group will be wasted.
+Your investment to recruit about half of the new member group will be wasted.
 But if you renew a member once, maybe twice, the likelihood is that they will continue forever.
 Investing in engagement and retention has a much higher ROI.

 Sit down with your CFO and figure out what the lifetime value of your members is.
-What is the total amount a member spends on average with you divided by the number of members you have?
+What is the total amount a member spends on average with you divided by your number of members?

 You should be thinking about this number over the tenure of membership.
 It will tell you the long-term value of a new member, the long-term value of retention, and how much you should invest in membership.
 How long are they going to stay with you?
 You’ll likely find it worth investing more in a current member’s lifetime value than in a new member’s annual dues.

-Focus on the First 90 Days of the Member's First Year
+3. Focus on the First 90 Days of Membership

 The first key is to focus on a member’s first year with your organization.
 This is the most critical year to help them experience the right value and to have the best experiences with you.
 Why is that?
 As we’ve just seen, first-year members are the hardest to renew.
 In general, 50-60% of them will stay, and the rest will leave.
 But there’s a tipping point at the second renewal.